BioDynaMo/biodynamo/doc/user_guide/docs/jean_tuto.md

   rm->push_back(cell);
 ```

-Run running it using `biodynamo run`.
+Run this simulation using `biodynamo run`.
 This code is now able to create and simulate 2 400 normal cells and 1 cancerous cell that will grow and divide!
-Complete codes for tutorial.cc and tutorial.h of this chapter are accessible at the end of this tutorial.

 ## Visualisation using Paraview